john30/ebus-typespec/docs.md

 #### `@condition`

-Define the condition(s) for the whole message (if given multiple times, all conditions must be met).
+Define a condition for the whole message by checking an own model or property.
+This decorator and `@conditionExt` can be used multiple times to check that all conditions are met.

 ```typespec
 @Ebus.condition(property: ModelProperty | Model, ...values: valueof string[])